graphframes/graphframes/docs/index.md

 With GraphFrames, you can easily search for patterns within graphs, find important vertices, and more.
 Refer to the [User Guide](user-guide.html) for a full list of queries and algorithms.

+__Will GraphFrames be part of Apache Spark?__

+The GraphX component of Apache Spark has no DataFrames- or Dataset-based equivalent, so it is natural to ask this question.
+The current plan is to keep GraphFrames separate from core Apache Spark for the time being:

+* we are still considering making small adjustments to the API.
+The GraphFrames project will be considered for inclusion into Spark once we are confident that the current API addresses current and future needs.

+* some important features present in GraphX such as partitioning are missing.
+We would like to offer some equivalent operations before considering merging with the Spark project.

+* GraphFrames is used as a testbed for advanced, graph-specific optimizations into Spark’s Catalyst engine.
+Having them in a separate project accelerates the development cycle.

+That being said, GraphFrames follows the same code quality standards as Spark, and it is cross-compiled and published for a large number of Spark versions.
+It is easy for users to depend on it.

 # Downloading

 Get GraphFrames from the [Spark Packages website](http://spark-packages.org/package/graphframes/graphframes).